arthurprs/qfilter/README.md

 ### Legacy x86_64 CPUs support

 The implementation assumes the `popcnt` instruction (equivalent to `integer.count_ones()`) is present when compiling for x86_64 targets.
-This is theoretically not guaranteed as the instruction in only available on AMD/Intel CPUs released after 2007/2008.
+This is theoretically not guaranteed as the instruction is only available on AMD/Intel CPUs released after 2007/2008.
 If that's not the case the Filter constructor will panic.

 Support for such legacy x86_64 CPUs can be optionally enabled with the `legacy_x86_64_support`